 The recent history of the Golden Boot

-The number of goals scored by the top scorers has been on the rise in recent times.
-Since the English top flight went down to 20 teams in 1995/96, the average goals scored by the Golden Boot winner has been 25.8.
-However, in the last ten seasons it has been 26.7, and across the past five campaigns the top scorer has averaged 28.6 goals.
+The number of goals scored by the top scorers had been on an upward trend until recently.
+Since the English top flight went down to 20 teams in 1995/96, the average goals scored by the Golden Boot winner has been 25.6.
+However, in the five seasons up-to-and-including 2017/18, the top scorer averaged 28.6 goals.

 Does starting slow affect Golden Boot chances?

 It isn’t always vital to hit the ground in running in order to score at least 22 goals.
 Six of our sample of 14 instances saw the player score more goals after the half way point, with three having an even split and five netting more than half of their goals in the opening 19 match weeks.

 However, it’s interesting to note that in both seasons in which they scored at least 22 goals, Aubameyang and Vardy bagged at least 55 per cent of their goals before the half way point.
 In other words, if your player of choice in this market is not one of those two, it seems they may get better as the season goes on.

 And that was the case for three of the last four outright Golden Boot winners (the award was a three-way split between Aubameyang, Mané and Salah in 2018/19).
 The top scorers in the three seasons from 2015/16 to 2017/18 – Kane twice, then Salah – collectively scored 36 goals in the first halves of the season, but 50 thereafter.

 Unless the player you think will win the market happens to be Vardy, it’s not essential for your pick to go on a long streak of scoring in every game.
 The Leicester talisman set the Premier League record for consecutive scoring with 11 games in the Foxes’ title winning campaign of 2015/16, and followed that up this season with an eight game run which looked to have set his side up for a top four finish.